spyder-ide/spyder-docs/doc/index.rst

       .. div:: align-center

-         If you have a question about Spyder, visit the :doc:`faq` section.
+         If you have a question about Spyder, visit the :ref:`faq` section.